-A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department (refer to specification list below)
+A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department (refer to specification list below).

-- If your machine is 3-4 years old it will almost certainly be fine and provide a good experience.
+- If your machine is 3-4 years old or newer it will almost certainly be fine and provide a good experience.
 Older machines typically have more limited battery life and may not support the most current operating system revisions.

 - Since most of the work required will be performed “in the cloud”, most machines are fast enough.
-Older “netbook” type machines however may prove to be too slow
+Older “netbook” type machines however may prove to be too slow.

-- Make sure you update to a relatively current version of the operating system and install virus protection to make sure your student is safe and secure
+- Make sure you update to a relatively current version of the operating system and install virus protection to make sure your student is safe and secure.

 - Buy a protective case where possible.
 Students are tough on their machines and any protection is helpful